 Advent is the liturgical season we celebrate as the precursor to the Christmas season.
 Don’t skip it!
 It’s there for a reason.
-Advent begins on the fourth Sunday before Christmas and ends on December 24th.
+Advent begins on the Sunday nearest the feast of St. Andrew the Apostle (November 30th) and ends on December 24th.
 Christmas begins December 25th at midnight and continues until the Feast of the Baptism of Jesus.

 Advent is our liturgically built-in time of spiritual preparation for Christmas.
 If you want to get the most out of the Christmas season and fill up your soul with love for Christ, the best way to do that is to “let every heart prepare Him room” —and celebrating Advent is the Church’s way to do it!

 Listed below are 15 ways to celebrate Advent like a Catholic.

 1. Advent Wreath: One of the most popular ways to celebrate Advent is with an Advent wreath or Advent candleholders.
 Four candles (three purple and one pink), are used to count down the weeks until Christmas.
 Each Sunday of Advent one of the candles is lit and special prayers are said.
 Each Sunday of Advent has a particular theme leading up to the birth of Christ.
 Read more about the Advent Wreath Tradition and Meaning.

 2. Advent Dinners: Make the Sundays of Advent into something special.
 Prepare a nice dinner or host a potluck and invite over family & friends.
 This would be a great time to light the candles on your Advent wreath and invite all to join in the special prayers for that week.